Shuttle/shuttle-esb/service-bus.md

 # ServiceBusConfiguration

 The `ServiceBusConfiguration` instance contains all the configuration required by the `ServiceBus` to operate.
-In order to build the configuration you can make use of the `ServiceBusConfigurationBuilder` class.
-To obtain an instance you can either `new` one up or call `ServiceBus.Create()`.
-The `Start()` method of the `ServiceBusConfigurationBuilder` will create a new `ServiceBus` instance and call `Start()` on the newly instanced `ServiceBus`.
+In order to build the configuration you can make use of the `ServiceBusConfigurator` that is exposed on the `Create` method.
+The `Create` method returns an instance of the `ServiceBus` and you can then call the `Start` method at the appropriate time.

 The simplest possible way to create and start a service bus is as follows: